-Child care allowance is payable to the parent, the spouse of the parent, the adoptive parent, or the guardian of a child raised under their roof until the age of three or, in the case of twins, until the end of the first year of compulsory schooling or in the case of a chronically ill or seriously disabled child, until the age of 10.
+Child care allowance is payable to the parent, spouse of the parent, adoptive parent, or guardian of a child raised under their roof until the age of three or, in the case of twins, until the end of the first year of compulsory schooling or in the case of a chronically ill or seriously disabled child, until the age of 10.

 Child Raising Support (Gyermeknevelési támogatás)

 This support is paid to the parent, the spouse of the parent, the adoptive parent or guardian who is raising three or more minor children in their household.

 The parent considered as entitled under the health insurance scheme – either the mother or the father – may be entitled to a child care fee until the child has reached the age of two (or the age of three in the case of twins).
 If the parent is not entitled under the health insurance scheme, then a so-called degree holder’s child care fee is available starting from the birth of the child, up to the age of two.

 As of January 1, 2021, grandparents who are entitled under the health insurance scheme may also apply for a child care fee of up to two years of age for the child (or the age of three in the case of twins) as is a foster parent from the day of fostering, up to two years of age of the child.

 The Adoption fee is granted after the domestic adoption of all children over the age of two (age three in the case of twins) and under 18 if the adoptive parent is entitled to the Child care fee.